Red Apple Lipstick is the first makeup line to independently lab test each makeup formula for Gluten Free certification in the United States.

 Red Apple Lipstick, Inc was founded in 2007 in Houston Texas with the express purpose of manufacturing and distributing color cosmetics and makeup for women with allergies.

-All Red Apple Lipstick makeup and color cosmetics are allergen friendly, completely gluten free, paraben free, lead free, non-animal tested, and enhances your natural beauty as a quality product.
-The skin care products’ ingredients list is short and vegan, so you know exactly what you are putting on your face and body, and that your cosmetic line is good for you, rather than filled with nasty chemicals or allergens, like gluten.
+All Red Apple Lipstick makeup and color cosmetics are allergen friendly, completely gluten free, paraben free, soy free, cruelty free, and enhances your natural beauty as a quality product.
+Our products’ ingredients list is short and vegan, so you know exactly what you are putting on your face, and that it’s good for you, rather than filled with toxic chemicals or allergens, like gluten.

-This is just one part of our goal to promote healthy lifestyles through choosing ingredients and creating products that shine through a woman’s natural existing beauty.
+This is just one part of our goal to promote healthy and sustainable living through choosing raw ingredients and creating final products that set the standard for clean beauty for sensitive skin.

 Why do we make all our cosmetics gluten free?

-Whether or not Gluten can be absorbed by the skin is debated, but you can certainly ingest it through your mouth.
+Whether or not gluten can be absorbed by the skin is debated by many, but you can certainly ingest it through your mouth.
 To be clear, Red Apple Lipstick is in the “Your Skin is a carrier, not a barrier” camp.
 This means lipsticks, eye liners, lip liners, lip balms and lip glosses are important to watch out for if you have Celiac disease or other autoimmune diseases.
-But it is also important to think about the other makeup you put on your face.
+But, it’s also important to think about the other makeup you put on your face.
 How are you removing it?
 When the cool water rushes from the faucet, into your hands, and down your face to wash the day away, I’m betting some of it passes your lips.
 Right there, that’s ingestion.

 How do you know the entire Red Apple makeup brand is Gluten Free?

-Our company uses BIA Diagnostics, leaders in Allergen Analysis, to test each line of product before it gets to our beauty customers.
-We evaluate and validate the facility, the process, the ingredients themselves, and the final cosmetic product to make sure you are getting the best quality product to apply to your most stunning and prominent feature- your naturally beautiful face.
+Our company uses BIA Diagnostics, leaders in Allergen Analysis, to test each formula.
+We evaluate and validate the facility, the process, the ingredients themselves, and the final cosmetic product to make sure you are getting the safest product to wear.

 What are grains doing in most other beauty products anyway?